-[158] The inquiry officer ultimately concluded that "commercial information is information which relates solely to the buying, selling or exchange of merchandise or services."
-This characterization of commercial information has been adopted in subsequent orders.
-66
+[148] The inquiry officer ultimately concluded that "commercial information is information which relates solely to the buying, selling or exchange of merchandise or services."72 This characterization of commercial information has been adopted in subsequent orders.73

-[159] In Order MO-3335, the adjudicator noted that while it is not an exhaustive list, the types of information that fall under the heading "commercial" include price lists, lists of suppliers or customers, market research surveys, and other similar information relating to the commercial operation of a business.
-In Order PO-3237, referred to by the LTC
+[149] In Order MO-3335, the adjudicator noted that while it is not an exhaustive list, the types of information that fall under the heading "commercial" include price lists, lists of suppliers or customers, market research surveys, and other similar information relating to the commercial operation of a business.
+The records I described and categorized above at paragraphs 140 to 143 do not fit this description.
+They generally include descriptions of, and information about, the Outbreak and discuss plans for outbreak management.
+While this information is connected to the LTC Home's business, I am unable to see how this relates to the buying or selling of commercial goods or services for the purposes of section 17(1) of FIPPA.

-65 Order P-493, emphasis added.
+72 Order P-493, emphasis added.

-66 Order MO-3335, PO-2010.
+73 Order MO-3335, PO-2010.